siangernlow/tp/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

+* In the case of repeating parameters, the last parameter is taken.<br>
+  e.g. if the command specifies `n/NAME p/PHONE_NUMBER_1 p/PHONE_NUMBER_2`, `p/PHONE_NUMBER_2` is taken and `PHONE_NUMBER_1` is ignored.

+* In commands where the user would like to refer to a person or a location, the user has two options. <br>
+  The user may either refer using the index of the person/location in the list or use the Id of the person/location.<br>
+  e.g. `deleteLocation 3` deletes the 3rd location shown in the location list while `deleteLocation idl/L123` deletes the location with Id `L123`.

 * **Data** refers collectively to people, locations and visits unless stated otherwise.
 </div>